Approaching the problem of scaling mathematically

 - CPU-bound: workload doesn't parallelize (global locks, single-threaded sections)

-- Memory-bound: hot data no longer fits in RAM, everything becomes a cache miss
+- Memory-bound: hot data no longer fits in RAM, so most accesses become cache misses

 - Disk-bound: durable writes hit fsync/compaction/checkpoint limits